 It also helps to shop early as the healthiest and freshest trees sell quickly.
 But if you do decide to wait, selecting a tree with some loveable imperfections that can be turned toward a wall may result in a discount.
 And it goes without saying — make sure before you head home that no animals have taken up residence in your final selection.

 Although tree farms may offer trees of different shapes, sizes and species (Douglas and Fraser firs and Scotch pines are among the most popular), most commercial tree farms aren’t like supermarkets that may have a separate produce section offering organic fruits and veggies.
 However, there are a growing number of trees farms that exclusively grow organic (some USDA-certified) trees that haven’t been treated with agricultural chemicals.

-Organic Christmas trees will most likely cost you more, but if bringing home a chemical-free tree is a concern, check out this database of organic tree farms.
-Some lots may also specialize in organic trees.
+Organic Christmas trees will most likely cost you more, but if bringing home a chemical-free tree is a concern, some lots may also specialize in organic trees.